scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch today!
 A friend wanted to go out for dinner though, so I ended up going with them.

 ### Day 182

+Soylent for lunch today, but then I finished off the rest of my leftover chinese food.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf